eclipse-vertx/vert.x/core_manual_groovy.md

         println "Got a response: ${resp.statusCode}"
     }.putHeader("Some-Header", "Some-Value").end()

+#### Request timeouts

+You can set a timeout for specific Http Request using the `setTimeout()` method.
+If the request does not return any data within the timeout period an exception will be passed to the exception handler (if provided) and the request will be closed.

 #### HTTP chunked requests

 Vert.x supports [HTTP Chunked Transfer Encoding](http://en.wikipedia.org/wiki/Chunked_transfer_encoding) for requests.
 This allows the HTTP request body to be written in chunks, and is normally used when a large request body is being streamed to the server, whose size is not known in advance.